yehoshoua/cloudwatch-logs-customize-alarms/README.md

 }
 ```

-2.SES permits Lambda to send a customized email.
-Note that we have given full SES access, but it is recommended that you only give permissions to send an email.
+2.SNS permits Lambda to send a customized messages.
+Note that we have given push SNS access, but it is recommended that you only give permissions to push message.

 ```json
 {